pagerinc/minion/README.md

 ### Programmatic use

+## As a Service

-You can use Minion programmatically by requiring it directly, and passing options as the second argument:
+You can create Minion services programmatically by requiring it directly, and passing a handler as the first argument and options as the second argument:

 ```js
 const minion = require('minion')